mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter6.md

 To accommodate changes in technology as well as Functional Profiles’ needs, the Functional Model is designed for extensibility, for functions and their related criteria.
-Incorporation of additional functions in the Functional Profile beyond what is defined in the Functional Model is accommodated through a set of rules for adding new functions as defined in Section 6.7.2.
+Incorporation of additional functions in the Functional Profile beyond what is defined in the Functional Model is accommodated through a set of rules for adding new functions as defined in [Section 8.7.2](chapter6.html#rules-for-creating-new-functions-in-functional-profiles).

-Incorporation of additional criterion, changing the sequence of criterion and providing greater profile-specific detail, beyond what is defined in the Functional Model, is accommodated through a set of rules for adding new criterion or changing existing criterion as defined in Section 6.7.2.
+Incorporation of additional criterion, changing the sequence of criterion and providing greater profile-specific detail, beyond what is defined in the Functional Model, is accommodated through a set of rules for adding new criterion or changing existing criterion as defined in [Section 8.7.2](chapter6.html#rules-for-creating-new-functions-in-functional-profiles).

 ### Functional Profile Conformance <a href="https://hl7.org/fhir/versions.html#std-process" title="Normative Content" class="normative-flag">N</a>

-A Functional Profile claiming conformance to the Functional Model **SHALL** meet all requirements specified in the 6.7.1 Rules for Functional Domain Profiles or in the 6.7.5 Rules for Functional Companion Profiles.
+A Functional Profile claiming conformance to the Functional Model **SHALL** meet all requirements specified in the 8.7.1 Rules for Functional Domain Profiles or in the 8.7.5 Rules for Functional Companion Profiles.

 #### Rules for Functional Domain Profiles